 “Christopher Volpe’s paintings are stark conduits of the inherent oppositions between human beings and the natural world.” –Art New England

-What does it mean to be a painter in the 21st century?
-To me, what’s worth painting now is work that is aware of our moment, paintings that transcend location to open a space for our troubled relationship to our own history and to the natural world.
-The paintings that I love and aspire to create are those that turn the pain and confusion of being human into beauty that is not a forgetting but an embrace, beauty that doesn’t deny the darkness or sugarcoat reality, yet insists on a lyrical engagement, not just with the world around us, but with the deeper mysteries of the human heart.
+I try to make paintings that are aware of our moment, that ca n open a space for reflection on our troubled relationship to our own history and to the natural world.
+The paintings that I love and aspire to create turn the pain and confusion of being human into a kind of beauty doesn’t deny the darkness or sugarcoat reality, yet insists on a lyrical engagement, not just with the world around us, but with the deeper mysteries of the human heart.